Ever wondered why we never remember the first few years of our lives? Dr. Maria

 For long, people have underplayed the importance of the early years of children because of how little we remember from them and how little we know about them.
-After a lifetime worth of research and on-field observation, Dr. Montessori concluded that these years, precisely the first two, are the most important throughout all of our lives.
+After a lifetime worth of research and on-field observation, Dr.

 What is the Absorbent Mind?